tearflake/symbolmatch/docs/symbolmatch.md

 - `ATOMIC`: matches any S-expression atom.
 - `ANY`: matches any S-expression.

-Error reporting is structural: instead of a raw character index, Symbolmatch returns a **path of indexes into the S-expression tree** that led to the error.
+Error reporting is structural: instead of a raw character index, Symbolmatch returns the **furthest path of indexes into the S-expression tree** that led to the error.
 However, from this path, it is possible to get the actual line/column position of the error using the "S-expr" package that Symbolmatch is based on.

 ## 3. examples